Employer Insights

 Did You Know...

-Legislative updates have just gone into effect throughout the state requiring updates to workplace notices / posters for employees.
+Recent legislative updates have just gone into effect throughout Oregon, requiring updates to employee notices for minimum wage, paid leave, and more.

 Get Automatic Labor Law Poster Updates When Changes Happen